Pymongo: Python Library to Query a MongoDB Database

-Following the global spread of the internet, we are generating data at an unprecedented pace now.
-Because performing any kind of analysis would require us to collect/query the necessary data from the database, it becomes of utmost importance that we choose the right tool to query the data.
+Following the global spread of the internet, we are generating data at an unprecedented pace.
+Because performing any analysis would require us to collect/query the necessary data from the database, we must choose the right tool to query the data.
 Consequently, we cannot imagine ourselves using SQL to work with this volume of data, as every single query will be expensive.
 This is precisely where MongoDB comes in.
 MongoDB is an unstructured database that stores data in the form of documents.
-This means that you do not have to provide a schema to store data in the MongoDB database.
-This is in contrast to relational databases, where you have to provide the schema firsthand before you insert any data.
-Additionally, MongoDB is able to handle huge volumes of data very efficiently using PyMongo.
+This means you do not have to provide a schema to store data in the MongoDB database.
+This is in contrast to relational databases, where you must provide the schema firsthand before inserting any data.
+Additionally, MongoDB can handle huge volumes of data very efficiently using PyMongo.
 This makes it the most widely used NoSQL database as it offers rich query language and flexible and fast access to data.

-In this article, we will see multiple examples of how to query a MongoDB database using PyMongo.
-Further, we will understand the basics of aggregation pipelines and learn to use comparison operators, logical operators, and regular expressions.
+This article will provide multiple examples of how to query a MongoDB database using PyMongo.
+We will also learn the basics of aggregation pipelines and use comparison operators, logical operators, and regular expressions.

 Learning Objectives